danjac/radiofeed-app/README.md

 ### Django setup

-Copy the file `.env.example` to `.env` and set the variables accordingly.
-These settings should work as-is with the Docker containers defined in `docker-compose.yml`.
+Copy `.env.example` to `.env`.

+The default settings should just work as-is with the services provided with the `docker-compose.yml` file.
+If you are using local instances of PostgreSQL, Redis, etc then change these settings accordingly.

 To install dependencies for local development: